• Skip to primary navigation

 Vegan noodle options

-One thing that’s nice about Noodles & Company is that you can personalize your order every step along the way.
+One thing that’s nice about Noodles & Company is that you can personalize your order by varying the noodles and protein, and omitting certain ingredients.
+(You used to be able to swap out sauces too, but that’s no longer an option.)

 Here are the vegan noodle options: